Simple Alpaca Products Care Instructions August 17 2016

 Cleaning any natural animal fiber garment can be done in a washing machine, as long as there is no agitation at all, but we don't recommend using a washing machine for anything larger than socks.
 Felting can occur in the spin cycle, every bit as easily as agitation.
 The finer the fibers, the less handling it can take before felting.

 Laundry soap and dishwashing liquid can be too harsh for some fibers.
 We recommend baby or other mild shampoo to our customers (skip the stuff with lots of fragrance or conditioners added - cheap stuff is just fine).
-After all, these products are designed for gently cleaning hair fibers, thus it's fabulous for alpaca garments.
+After all, these products are designed for gently cleaning hair, thus it's fabulous for alpaca items.

 Whatever you do, don't use Woolite!
 Even the "gentle" formula can be too harsh for some fine clothing.